le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 end
 {% endhighlight %}

-And fix tests in recipe default.rb:
+Now we should fix tests in recipe:

 {% highlight ruby %}
 directory node[:monit][:includes_dir] do